jungian6/AlphaSerpent/README.md

 # AlphaSerpent

 AlphaSerpent is a Deep Q-Learning implementation of an AI that learns to play the classic Snake game.
-This project is based on a reinforcement learning course and demonstrates the application of deep learning to game playing.

 ## Project Overview

 This project implements: